 Michigan Genealogical Council - Welcome

-Membership in the Michigan Genealogical Council (MGC) is open to any genealogical, family history society, or family association, amateur or professional with a primary interest in genealogy.
+Membership in the Michigan Genealogical Council (MGC) is open to any organization or repository with a primary interest in family history and genealogy.

 Delegate meetings are held in January, March, May, July, September, and November.
 Please check the Events page for the exact date, time, and location.

 The MGC Newsletter is published four times per year, January, April, July, and October.
 The copy deadline for issues is the 15th of the month prior to the publication date.
-Please submit directly to our editor, Carolyn Haines, or to the Council email.
+Please submit directly to our editor, Paul Roltsch, firstname.lastname@example.org.
 (MS Word or plain text preferred)

 Find us on Facebook!